 Some medications that decrease the immune system include azathioprine (Imuran), basiliximab (Simulect), cyclosporine (Neoral, Sandimmune), daclizumab (Zenapax), muromonab-CD3 (OKT3, Orthoclone OKT3), mycophenolate (CellCept), tacrolimus (FK506, Prograf), sirolimus (Rapamune), prednisone (Deltasone, Orasone), corticosteroids (glucocorticoids), and others

 The following doses have been studied in scientific research:

-- For bronchitis: 30 drops (about 1.5 mL) three times daily or 10-30 mg tablets three times daily of a specific extract of South African geranium (Umckaloabo, EPs 7630, Schwabe GmBh, Germany) for 7 days.
+- For bronchitis: 30 drops (about 1.5 mL) three times daily or 10-30 mg tablets three times daily of a specific extract of Umckaloabo (Umckaloabo, EPs 7630, Schwabe GmBh, Germany) for 7 days.
 In children age 7-12 years, 20 drops of this extract three times daily.
 In children age 6 years or less, 10 drops of this extract three times daily.
 Some studies have not found the tablet formulation to work in children.

 - For sore throat and swollen tonsils in children age 6-10 years: 20 drops of a specific extract of Umckaloabo (Umckaloabo, EPs 7630, Schwabe GmBh, Germany) three times daily (about 3 mL/day) for 7 days.